Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 Benchmark/QoR
 =============

-This section provides the L2 performance benchmarks and Quality of Results (QoR) for the AI Engine (AIE) digital signal processing (DSP) library elements with various configurations.
+This section provides the L2 performance benchmarks and Quality of Results (QoR) for the AI Engine digital signal processing (DSP) library elements with various configurations.
 The results are extracted from a hardware emulation based simulations.

+The devices used for benchmarking are:

+- AIE: xcvc1902-vsva2197-2MP-e-S,
-The device used for AIE benchmarking is the xcvc1902-vsva2197-2MP-e-S, and the device used for AIE-ML is the xcve2802-vsvh1760-2MP-e-S.
+- AIE-ML is the xcve2802-vsvh1760-2MP-e-S.
+- AIE-MLv2 is the xc2ve3858-ssva2112-2LP-e-S.

-The benchmark results are obtained using these devices wth an AIE clock frequency of 1.25 GHz and 64-bit PLIOs at 625 MHz.
+The benchmark results are obtained using these devices wth an AI Engine clock frequency of 1.25 GHz (AIE and AIE-ML devices) or 1.05 GHz (AIE-MLv2 device) and 64-bit PLIOs at 625 MHz.

 The metrics reported for each case are: